rust-lang/rust/text/0000-path-clarity.md

   there is also a `foo/bar.rs`.
   - It is not permitted to have both `foo.rs` and `foo/mod.rs` at the same point in the file system.
   - The use of `mod.rs` continues to be allowed without any deprecation.
+It is expected that tooling like Clippy will push for at least style consistency within a project, and perhaps eventually across the ecosystem.

 - We introduce `crate` as a new visibility specifier, shorthand for `pub(crate)` visibility.

+- We introduce `crate` as a new path component which designates the root of the current crate.

+- In a path fully qualified path `::foo`, resolution will first attempt to resolve to a top-level definition of `foo`, and otherwise fall back to available external crates.

+- Cargo will provide a new `crate` key for aliasing dependencies, so that e.g. users who want to use the `rand` crate but call it `random` instead can now write `random = { version = "0.3", crate = "rand" }`.

+- We introduce several lints, which all start out allow-by-default but are expected to ratchet up over time:

+  - A lint for fully qualified paths that do not begin with one of: an external crate name, `crate`, `super`, or `self`.

+  - A lint for use of `extern crate`.

-- We introduce a lint against use of bare `pub` for items which are not reachable via some fully-`pub` path.
+  - A lint against use of bare `pub` for items which are not reachable via some fully-`pub` path.
 That is, bare `pub` should truly mean *public*, and `crate` should be used for crate-level visibility.

-- We introduce `crate` as a new path component which designates the root of the current crate, and deprecate fully qualified paths that do not begin with one
-  of: an external crate name, `crate`, `super`, or `self`.

-- Cargo will provide a new `alias` key for dependencies, so that e.g. users who want to use the `rand` crate but call it `random` instead can now write `random = { version = "0.3", crate = "rand" }`.

-- `extern crate foo;` is deprecated.
-Its semantics is now identical to `use foo;` (assuming that there is no top-level module named `foo`).
-  - There is one exception: `#[macro_use] extern crate foo` at the top-level will not generate a warning.
-This will ultimately be supplanted by [macros 2.0].
-  - Note that macro authors can still emit `extern crate` with an attribute to silence the warning.

 ## Resolving fully-qualified paths